Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Improved gray neutrino transport

 The only difference between \eq{eq:sc} and \eq{eq:scfocuart} is the term $N(1+\tau)$ in the denominator, which serves to take into account how much optical depth the neutrinos have yet to travel through.
 Effectively, our choice of $s^C$ goes to one much slower than \eq{eq:scfocuart}.
 Furthermore, we found that the estimate of the optical depth suggested by \cite{Foucart:2016rxm} underestimates the optical depth.
 We, therefore, calculate $\tau$ as follows

 where $\langle\bar{\kappa}_H\rangle_\Omega$ represents the angular average of $\bar{\kappa}_H$ at any given radius.
 We use $\bar{\kappa}_H$ to calculate the optical depth since we are attempting to estimate the average energy of the neutrino flux.
 Directly calculating $\tau$ is advantageous since it completely does away with the $\beta$ parameter of \cite{Foucart:2016rxm}, a parameter that influences the original scheme's results. \cite{Foucart:2016rxm} reported a $5$-$10$\, per cent variation in the neutrino luminosites and average energies for reasonable values of $\beta$\, ($\in (0,8]$).
 We found a similar dependence on the $\beta$ parameter, as \cite{Foucart:2016rxm}, in our implementation of their scheme.
-While calculating the optical depth directly improves the result of our grey scheme, relying on the approximate value from \eq{eq:xibeta} is not detrimental to the accuracy of the transport.
+While calculating the optical depth directly improves the result of our gray scheme, relying on the approximate value from \eq{eq:xibeta} is not detrimental to the accuracy of the transport. {Furthermore, \eq{eq:tausph} assumes that $\tau$ is well represented by a spherically symmetric radial profile.
+Core-collapse supernovae are fairly close to spherical, but the implicit assumption the \eq{eq:tausph} is likely not appropriate for binary mergers.}

-The accuracy of our grey scheme depends on the two free parameters we introduced in \eq{eq:greykappaa} and \eq{eq:greykappar}.
+The accuracy of our gray scheme depends on the two free parameters we introduced in \eq{eq:greykappaa} and \eq{eq:greykappar}.
 Consequently, it is important to chose appropriate values for the two parameters.
 In our tests, we found that the parameter that appears in the first term of \eq{eq:greykappar} should lie between $0.5\,$ and $0.8$, changes of $0.2\,$ results in noticeably different PNS properties.
 The second parameter is important for the outcome of the supernova simulations, explosion versus non-explosion, and is sensitive to changes on the order of five per cent.